katerebekah/csharp-dotnet-milestones/2-databases/exercises/DBS_SQL_LEARNING-THRU-DOING.md

 1. Provide a query that shows all Invoices but includes the # of invoice line items.
 1. Provide a query that shows total sales made by each sales agent.
 1. Which sales agent made the most in sales in 2009?
 HINT: [MAX](https://www.sqlite.org/lang_aggfunc.html#maxggunc)
-1. Which sales agent made the most in sales in 2010?
 1. Which sales agent made the most in sales over all?
 1. Provide a query that shows the # of customers assigned to each sales agent.
 1. Provide a query that shows the total sales per country.
 Which country's customers spent the most?